John Mitchel's GAC Glenullin: History

 In 2010, Glenullin player Eoin Bradley brought shame upon the club, assaulting referee Declan O'Connor by punching him in the face.
 The incident ended up in court with Bradley being convicted and fined for the assault.
 The shame did not end there however.
 In 2017, Glenullin were due to play a match against Loup.
 When they discovered that Declan O'Connor was scheduled to referee, they refused to field a team which ended up costing them 3 league points.

-Only one goalkeeper has ever won player of the year 2 years in a row, Kevin McNicholl (Phaidi Hamish).

-Glenullin also hold another unique record.
-The oldest player in the U18 league.
-Frankie McNicholl (Phaidi Hamish) played for U18s whilst 32 years of age.
-He was so small and light, it was never questioned at the time.
-He was from a poor farming family and couldn't afford proper football boots so played games in his Sunday shoes.

-The first time Glenullin won the championship, it was with Frankie McNicholl, 6 of his brothers and 6 cousins named McNicholl.
-The game was played in the club's original ground Tinkers Park against Ballinascreen.
-According to GAA records, all the spectators could see was a field of small McNicholl men laying the opposition flat on their backs.